-I have been buying meat from this Welsh organic farm for almost three years.
-Because the quality of the meat is consistenly excellent.
-Since Graig Farm is a place where animals are reared using traditional methods and looked after with care and respect.
+So, to ensure a great lamb roast I always turn to my favourite Organic meat supplier Graig Farm Organics.
+And, to date, I have been buying meat from this Welsh organic farm for almost three years.
+Most importantly, the quality of the meat is consistently excellent.
+Because, Graig Farm is a place where animals are reared using traditional methods and looked after with care and respect.

-Graig Farm meat is a reflection of the time and care that has been put into raising the animals.
-Also it is always utterly delicious, full of flavour and cooked properly, the best meat I have ever tasted!
+Finally, all Graig Farm‘s meat and poultry reflect the time and care that is put into raising and caring for their livestock.
+Resulting in a product that it is always utterly delicious, full of flavour and cooked properly, is the best meat I have ever tasted!

-Since a lovely friend had given me a jar of homemade Redcurrant Jelly I thought it would work perfectly as a glaze on this roast leg of lamb.
-And trust me if you enjoy a glazed Ham at Christmas, you will love this Redcurrant Jelly Glazed Roast Lamb!
+Because a lovely friend had given me a jar of homemade Redcurrant Jelly I knew it would work perfectly as a glaze on this roast leg of lamb.
+And trust me, if you enjoy a glazed Ham at Christmas, you will love this Redcurrant Jelly Glazed Roast Lamb!

 Recipe: Redcurrant Jelly Glazed Roast Lamb serves 6 generously